-Fabrics that have that ‘aged’ vintage look have always been viewed by vintage clothing collectors, and fashion designers as special and unusual with a number of them going the extra mile in trying to search for vintage fabric finds, or in the event that those ‘authentic(s)’ are unavailable, opt to re-create vintage as much as is possible.
+Fabrics with that ‘aged’ vintage look have always been viewed by collectors and designers as special and unique, with a number of them going the extra mile looking for vintage fabric finds.

-Many fashion buffs and those working in the industry will allude to the fact that finding anything of the early to middle 20th century in terms of fabrics or even apparel is not that easy . . . ‘vintage’ is becoming rarer and rarer, and will soon become the ‘new antique’.
+Fashion buffs and those working in the industry will allude to the fact that finding anything akin to the early to mid-20th century (in terms of fabrics and apparel) is no longer easy.
+Vintage is becoming rarer and will soon become the ‘new antique’.

 That ‘Aged’ Lace Look that’s Typically Antique

-But how about the faded, aged look that’s peculiar with fabrics of the 1900’s the 1950’s; the whites of the times that will now look lack-luster and dull, the creams that have a ‘buttery’ hue?
-These are the luxury fabrics of the time that were used to sew apparel, bridal wear, or home décor items such as table cloths, napkins, chair-back covers, and the like.
+That faded look peculiar to fabrics of the late 1800s to the mid-1900’s; the whites of the times that now look lack-luster and faded, the creams with a ‘buttery’ hue, they were luxury fabrics of the time, materials that made beautiful bridal wear, fashionable clothing, home décor items like table cloths, napkins, chair-back covers, and beddings, linen, and comforters.